 Also known as the Burlington Greenway, this 8-mile path is frequented by walkers and bikers alike.
 It runs from Oakledge park up to the Winooski River.

-Check out the Vermont Pumpkin Chuckin’ Festival
+7. Vermont Pumpkin Chuckin’ Festival

 The Vermont Pumpkin Chuckin’ Festival is a hilariously fun, family-friendly event that benefits the Lamoille Family Center.